FeesWizard

 Who AvaTrade is best for

-AvaTrade suits CFD and forex traders who want fixed spreads, a choice of platforms including MT4 and MT5, and copy trading.
+AvaTrade suits CFD and forex traders who want a choice of platforms including MT4 and MT5, plus copy trading.
 It is not the right tool for buy-and-hold investors who want to own real shares.

 AvaTrade fees in plain English